0x000NULL/StrideSync/Privacy.md

 If you have questions or concerns about this Privacy Policy or our data practices, please contact us at:

-**StrideSync Privacy Team**
+**Stride Keeper Privacy Team**
-Email: privacy@stridesync.app
+Email: privacy@stridekeeper.app

 ---
-By using StrideSync, you acknowledge that you have read and understood this Privacy Policy.
+By using Stride Keeper, you acknowledge that you have read and understood this Privacy Policy.